 - Escrows jump mid-year on financed rentals

-- Coverage gaps appear (especially around roofs and wind/hail)
+- Coverage gaps appear, especially around roofs and wind/hail

-What’s driving the Amarillo-area insurance pressure
+What’s driving Amarillo-area insurance pressure

 Wind and hail remain the headline risk

 If you’ve owned rentals here long enough, you already know hail is not a “maybe.”
-It’s a matter of when.
+Instead, it’s more like a surprise inspection from the sky.

 Carriers know it too.

-Across Texas (and especially in hail-prone regions), insurers have responded by tightening eligibility, raising deductibles, and leaning harder on roof condition and roof age.
-Even when a carrier still writes the policy, the price can reflect expected future losses from regional storm frequency.
+Across Texas, and especially in hail-prone regions, insurers have responded by tightening eligibility, raising deductibles, and leaning harder on roof condition and roof age.
+Even when a carrier still writes the policy, the price can reflect expected future losses from regional storms.

 Replacement cost inflation changes the math

 Insurance doesn’t insure “market value.”
-It insures the cost to rebuild.
-When labor and materials rise, your dwelling coverage needs to rise too.
+Instead, it insures the cost to rebuild.

 That creates two investor headaches: